Vote.org

 Vote.org, formerly Long Distance Voter, is a nonpartisan 501(c)(3) non-profit organization that is based in the United States.
 It provides online voter guides for every state, including voter registration forms, absentee ballot applications, and information on deadlines, directions, and ID and residency requirements.
+It has earned Candid's (formerly GuideStar's) Gold Transparency Seal.

 History

 Vote.org was founded by Debra Cleaver in 2008.
 The organization was named Long Distance Voter at the time, and sought to increase voter turnout by providing greater access to absentee voting information online.
 The organization was volunteer-run and did not have any full time staff from 2008-2016.
 Cleaver became the first full-time employee in January 2016.

 Long Distance Voter relaunched as Vote.org in April 2016, and was accepted into Y Combinator in June 2016.
 The mission was updated to reflect a new goal of 100% voter turnout.
 During the Y Combinator demo day, Cleaver pitched the then-novel use of unsolicited text messages as a way of registering voters.
 In Fall 2016, Vote.org worked with Hustle to run a nationwide SMS peer-to-peer voter registration program in which they sent millions of text messages to unregistered voters.
 The program was then expanded to include polling place location information for registered voters.
 A quantitative evaluation of this program found that these messages increased turnout by 0.2 percentage points.
 Since then, Vote.org has run many experiments, primarily using randomized controlled trials (RCTs) measuring the effectiveness of voter turnout tactics and messaging.

 In March 2018, Vote.org launched ElectionDay.org, a campaign that encouraged CEOs of large companies to voluntarily give their employees time off to vote on Election Day.
 As of 2020, over 1000 companies had opted to participate, including Twitter, T-Mobile, Lyft, and Adidas.

 In June 2020, Vote.org, the Alliance for Retired Americans, and the American Civil Liberties Union of Maine filed suit against Maine.
 The lawsuit alleged that Maine's voting systems were inaccessible and out-of-date, thereby creating barriers to voting.
 The lawsuit highlighted a lack of voter registration options, a lack of prepaid postage on mail-in ballots, ballot collection hurdles, an Election Day receipt deadline, and rejection of absentee ballots that had technical defects.
 In September 2020, Superior Court judge William Stokes rejected the lawsuit, citing that the suit took place too close to the actual election and any changes to ballot deadlines would be to the detriment of the state's electoral process and cause disruptions to results.
 The Alliance of Retired Americans now seek to file an appeal to Maine's Supreme Judicial Court.

 In 2020, Vote.org organized food trucks at polling places, and provided free meals to 40,500 voters who were waiting in long lines.
 Vote.org partnered with tech company Propel, developer of the Fresh EBT app, to register 60,000 low-income participants of the Supplemental Nutrition Assistance Program to register to vote before the 2020 election.